 Experimental set up

-The Zantiks AD unit is used for discrimination and reversal learning in adult fish.
+The Zantiks AD and LT units can be used for discrimination and reversal learning in adult fish.
 The five aperture and food hopper inserts are used to create the experimental environment (see image A above).
 The food hopper insert is designed to form an area for the fish to enter and collect food reward, without the food escaping into the remainder of the tank, as well as an entry point for initiating trials.
 Two of the apertures in the five aperture insert can be used to create two distant entry points at the opposite end of the tank from food delivery.
 The two entry points act in a similar fashion to nose poke holes in a rodent operant task.

 Typical reversal learning procedures occur in two testing phases.
 In the acquisition phase, subjects are trained to discriminate two visual stimuli (e.g., blue vs. green light), where responses to the CS+ (e.g., blue light) are reinforced and those to the CS- (e.g., green light) are not.
 Once the animal demonstrates successful discrimination learning by reaching the set learning criterion (e.g., 80% correct in a given number of choices or n consecutive correct choices), the reversal phase begins with the reward-related contingency reversed.
 Responses to the green light are now reinforced, and responses to the blue light are not reinforced.

-Results / data ouput
+Results / data output

 The typical main measures of a subject’s ability to learn the discriminations in a reversal learning task are the number of trials to criterion (TTC) and the number of errors to criterion (ETC).
 Additional measures recorded for each trial can include response latency and the number of omissions.
-The Zantiks AD system can automatically measure and process behavioural endpoints in an easy to read format.
+The Zantiks systems can automatically measure and process behavioural endpoints in an easy to read format.

 - Trials to criterion (TTC): number of trials to reach the set learning criteria (CORRECT + INCORRECT) – the main measure of accuracy.